nusdistsys/nusdistsys.github.io/content/notes/gfs.md

 - Computed on each chunkserver - why?
 - "Corruption" - referring to data being corrupted locally due to equipment failure, as opposed to transport corruption.

+## QUestions:
+### Hadoop:
+#### What does it run on?
+HDFS vs GFS?
+- GFS is an earlier version of HDFS

+### How about the checksum operation and I/O? what does this mean?
+- What happens if send IO before checksum is completed